Builditluc/wiki-tui/docs/configuration/api.md

 :octicons-milestone-16: Default: `en`

 You can change the language of the articles and search by changing the `api.language` setting in you config file.
-The default language is english
+The default language is English.

 !!! example "Changing the language to German"
     ```toml
     api.language = "de"
     ```

-    Using the langugae name in english is also supported
-    ```toml
-    api.langugae = "German"
-    ```
+> Only the language codes can be used to change the language.
+Any non-supported code will result in a
+> fallback to the default language

 ### Hiding the language changed popup